Goujer/GxB2Decomp/README.md

 ---

+End of quick acess, time to yap about technical stuff now :3c

+---

 # General infos

 Girls x Battle 2 announced closing on June 30th, 2025.
 As much as I would like to work on a private server for it, I do not have the time for it, so instead I decompiled the full game and documented it a bit to provide the data here freely for anyone with enough courage to work on it.
 The game was decompiled from the android version at **APK base version** `1.5.686`, and **in-game version** `1.5.728`.
 In this repo you will find various of elements, all described in this readme.
 The game is made in **Unity 2018.4.32f1** if you intend to open the project folder.